EternalllZM/rtd-codz/docs/source/server_history.rst

 - **June 2022**

-06/08/22 - Members must now have a platform role to LFG within the server.
+JUN 08 - Members must now have a platform role to LFG within the server.

-06/13/22 -
+JUN 13 -

     • Ashryman becomes Administrator in Call of Duty Zombies.

     • Documentation (this site) is made for the server.

-06/15/22 - Nick becomes Moderator in Call of Duty Zombies.
+JUN 15 - Nick becomes Moderator in Call of Duty Zombies.

-06/21/22 - Northstar becomes Moderator in Call of Duty Zombies.
+JUN 21 - Northstar becomes Moderator in Call of Duty Zombies.

-06/26/22 - Maxerocks becomes Moderator in Call of Duty Zombies.
+JUN 26 - Maxerocks becomes Moderator in Call of Duty Zombies.